How to Improve the Quality of Your Sleep

 Set a Regular Bedtime

-A consistent bedtime helps train your body and brain.
-When your body and brain know that bedtime is coming, they can begin to prepare and wind down, which can make it easier to fall asleep.
+A consistent bedtime helps train your body and mind.
+When your system knows that bedtime is coming, it can begin to prepare and wind down, which can make it easier to fall asleep.

 Set a Regular Wake-Up Time